 - Where appropriate consent from a parent/guardian or carer will be obtained before collecting this information

-How do we keep your data safe and who has access?
+How do we keep personal data safe and who has access to it?

 - Most data will be stored electronically on a secure and protected server